orel-dayan/networkingEX3/README.md

 ## requierments
 the program runs on linux os only - can be on virtual machine or on a full linux enviroment only.

 GCC Compiler

 iproute - for simulating packet loss

 ## running the program
-compile all files with "make all" in 2 different terminals, run ./server and ./client
+compile all files with "make all" in 2 different terminals, first run the receiver with the command "./receiver" and then run the sender with the command "./sender"

 ## how to use iprute
-a command for setting a packet-loss rate: sudo tc qdisc add dev lo root netem loss XX%
+- a command for setting a packet-loss rate:
+sudo tc qdisc add dev lo root netem loss XX%

-a command for changing the packet-loss rate: sudo tc qdisc change dev lo root netem loss XX%
+- a command for changing the packet-loss rate:
+sudo tc qdisc change dev lo root netem loss XX%

-a command for disabling the packet-loss rate: sudo tc qdisc del dev lo root netem
+- a command for disabling the packet-loss rate:
+sudo tc qdisc del dev lo root netem